Greater support for regional businesses a priority for SAGE

 SAGE is currently part of a two-year autonomous vehicle trial in Renmark, which is managed from the National Operations Centre (NOC) at the Adelaide head office.
 Through the NOC, live video and SIP intercom connections from CCTV and assistance points are remotely monitored, in addition to AV trial-related data such as usage patterns and ridership.
 The trial will be used to demonstrate how autonomous vehicles service the local community and improve mobility for residents.

 Dale Uebergang, Alice Springs control system support technician

 Alice Springs, Katherine and regional Northern Territory

 Regional areas of the Northern Territory can often feel isolated and under-resourced, and regular access to technical expertise has long been an issue for regional Territorians.

 With the Northern Territory’s growth and economy reliant on resources and major projects, the need for ongoing support with a regional presence is highly sought-after.
-SAGE’s Katherine office has supported many regional projects, particularly across the utilities sector, working with Power and Water Corporation to ensure reliable water and energy supplies.
+SAGE’s Katherine and Alice Springs offices have supported many regional projects, particularly across the utilities sector, working with Power and Water Corporation to ensure reliable water and energy supplies.

 Launceston and regional Tasmania